Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: An Algorithmic Approach for Generating MDPs from AR Problems

 [1]{ \sffamily\bfseries\MakeUppercase{#1}} \SetAlCapSty{xAlCapSty}

 \mynlfont[1]{ \sffamily{#1}} \SetNlSty{mynlfont}{}{}

 \SetSideCommentLeft

-We now present a general approach for translating a CFE problem setup into an \MDP{}. \Cref{alg:mdp} generates each component of an \MDP{}: state space, action space, transition function, reward function, and additional inputs such as discount factor.
-We detail each component's generation below.
+We now present a general approach for translating an AR problem setup into an \MDP{}. \Cref{alg:mdp} generates all components of an \MDP{}: state space, action space, transition function, reward function, and additional parameters such as discount factor.
+We detail this process below.

-\textbf{State space.} We focus first on the features of a particular dataset.
-Broadly, features can be categorized into numerical (\textsf{Num}) and categorical (\textsf{Cat}).
-For each categorical variable, we map each value of that variable to a unique integer.
-Consequently, the state space $\mathcal{S}$ of our \textsf{MDP} (\cref{line:state}) consists of the product of the continuous domains for numerical features (a subset of $\mathit{\mathbb{R}^{\vert \textsf{Num}\vert}}$) and product of the integer domains for categorical features (a subset of $\mathit{\mathbb{Z}^{\vert \textsf{Cat}\vert}}$)
+\textbf{State space. } Features can be broadly categorized into numerical (\textsf{Num}) and categorical (\textsf{Cat}) kinds.
+Numerical features can take real number values within a specified domain, while categorical features are mapped to a set of integers.
+Consequently, the state space $\mathcal{S}$ of our \textsf{MDP} (\cref{line:state}) consists of the product of the continuous domains for numerical features (a subset of $\mathit{\mathbb{R}^{\vert \textsf{Num}\vert}}$) and product of the integer domains for categorical features (a subset of $\mathit{\mathbb{Z}^{\vert \textsf{Cat}\vert}}$).

-\textbf{Action space.} To facilitate capturing actionability~\citep{Ustun19:Actionable} and causal relationships between variables~\citep{karimi_algorithmic_2020,karimi-imperfect:2020,mahajan_preserving_2020,causality:Pearl}, we further categorize features as follows. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \emph{Actionable} features can be directly changed by an agent, e.g., income, education level, age. \item \emph{Mutable but not actionable} features are mutable but cannot be modified directly.
-They change as an effect of change in other features, e.g., credit score cannot be directly set by a person, it changes due to change in other features like income and loan amount.
-These dynamics are determined by a structural causal model (\textsf{SCM})~\citep{causality:Pearl}, described in detail below. \item \emph{Immutable} features cannot change, e.g., race, birthplace. \end{itemize} The agent is permitted to change only the actionable features (denoted by \textsf{ActF}).
-Consequently, the action space $\mathcal{A}$ is a subset of $\mathbb{R}^{\vert\textsf{ActF}\vert}$ (\cref{line:action}).
-Categorical features can be changed within their discrete domain, while numerical features can be changed within their continuous domain. \Cref{line:updated} further enforces the infeasibility of out-of-domain actions.
+\textbf{Action space. } To facilitate capturing actionability~\citep{Ustun19:Actionable} and causal relationships between features~\citep{karimi_algorithmic_2020}, we further categorize features as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \emph{Actionable} features can be directly changed by an individual, e.g., income, education level, age. \item \emph{Mutable but not actionable} features are mutable but cannot be modified directly by an individual, e.g., credit score cannot be directly changed by a person, it changes due to change in features like income and credit history. \item \emph{Immutable} features cannot change, e.g., race, birthplace. \end{itemize} The agent is permitted to change only the actionable numerical and categorical features (denoted by \textsf{NumA} and \textsf{CatA}).
+Consequently, the action space $\mathcal{A}$ is a subset of $\mathbb{R}^{\vert\textsf{NumA}\vert} \times \mathbb{Z}^{\vert\textsf{CatA}\vert}$ (\cref{line:action}).
+Categorical features are changed within their discrete domain, while numerical features are changed within their continuous domain. \Cref{line:updated} further enforces the infeasibility of out-of-domain actions.